utopia-foss/dantro/doc/data_io/transform.rst

 This page describes dantro's data transformation framework, revolving around the :py:class:`~dantro.dag.TransformationDAG` class.
 It is sometimes also referred to as *DAG framework* or *data selection and transformation framework* and finds application :doc:`in the plotting framework <../plotting/plot_data_selection>`.

+This page is an introduction to the DAG framework and a description of its inner workings.
+To learn more about its practical usage, make sure to look at the :doc:`examples`.

 .. contents::
    :local:
    :depth: 2